Knowing Keyword Research is Great!

 Now, you know that behind every search there is an intention.
 Now that we understand the user’s intention, let’s hire professional SEO services to achieve the desired results.

 You Need To Write Content Keeping User Intent In Mind

 So you know how to write content but have no idea how to write content based on User Intent.
 Now what?

 There is much SEO that only focuses on keywords.
 They research keywords and write content according to the keywords.
 It is not the ideal way.

 It’s true that choosing the right keyword is the most important thing but it’s not the only thing.
 You need to consider the user intent when you are writing the content.

 Assume that a user is looking to “Buy designer jackets” and you have written on the topic “how to buy designer jackets” keeping the keyword “Buy designer jackets” in mind, and fortunately, you are ranking on Top for this keyword.

-So, what do you think, the user who performed this search query and viewed your blog had an intention to read something about the designer jackets or they were just looking to buy the designer jackets?
+So, what do you think, the user who performed this search query and viewed your blog with the intention to read something about designer jackets or they were just looking to buy designer jackets?

 Well, they most probably had the intention to buy designer jackets.
 This is how we make mistakes while writing the content.